Richard Move: Career

 At MoMA, The Museum of Modern Art in 2013, Move appeared as Graham in 20 Dancers for the XX Century, described by The New York Times as, "…Move also was the art.
 The Graham choreography they performed was an exhibit, yet so were they: a dancer as a living archive of dance.”
 Conceived by Boris Charmatz’ Musée de la Danse, “… Move and 19 other distinguished dancers inhabited spaces all through the building…” The Financial Times stated, “Best of all was Richard Move’s setting…They caught her tragic Clytemnestra between the two massive screens for Douglas Gordon’s life-sized videos of elephants tromping then rolling helplessly on a Gagosian Gallery floor.”
 Move was on exhibit as Graham at Singapore’s Asian Civilisations Museum in 2014.

 Move was named one of "25 to Watch" by Dance Magazine and The New York Times has published six Sunday "Arts and Leisure" features on their work.

 As Artistic Director of MoveOpolis! their dance, theater and interdisciplinary works have been presented internationally.
 MoveOpolis! collaborators regularly include such notable figures as fashion designer Patricia Field (Sex and the City, The Devil Wears Prada), maverick filmmaker and visual artist Charles Atlas and writer Hilton Als (The New Yorker).
 Move's The Show (Achilles Heels), originally commissioned and performed by Mikhail Baryshnikov and the White Oak Dance Project, has been hailed by Dance Magazine as "...a powerful, iconoclastic theater piece that's made to measure for 21st Century."
 And, by The Star Ledger as "A brilliant work and the most revolutionary work Baryshnikov has commissioned."
 The Show (Achilles Heels) had its New York premiere at The Kitchen, featuring Rock and Roll Hall of Fame inductee, Deborah Harry of Blondie and Rasta Thomas in the leading role originally created for Mikhail Baryshnikov.
 In 2013, the Martha Graham Dance Company premiered The Show (Achilles Heels) at New York's Joyce Theater.
 The Financial Times review headline read, "Graham's 'Phaedra' was impressive for its storytelling, but it was another choreographer’s work that stole the show,” and proclaimed Move's work an "...hour long tour de force...now set on the Graham company, where it deserves a long life."
-The New York Post review called Move's "...aesthetic universal, and they do it so well that it can give you chills."